saraborello/UniMIB-ResearchGraph/README.md

 Execute the code in this order inside the Chatbot directory:
 1. Install the plugin APOC inside neo4j
 2. `app.py`: Run this file to execute the chatbot

+## Fast execution

+Copy the file from the data processed directory and paste it into the import directory of neo4j and follow the procedure from Data storage and Integration